milindsahoo329/mortgageStatement/README.md

 - Sample Unit Test cases written for the controller
 - dockerfile maintained for the microservice
 - CustomExceptionHandler added for handling server exceptions
+- add a sample RMI that is called by the BusinessLayer

 # BusinessLayer